mechanicalobject/mechanicalobject.github.io/_posts/2015-01-12-Working-with-SQLite-on-DotNet-4.md

 surrounded by the pipe characters and there cannot be any whitespace between its name and the pipe characters.
 The DataDirectory name is not case-sensitive.
-If a physical directory named "DataDirectory" has to be passed as a member of the list of metadata paths, add whitespace should on either side or both sides of the name, for example: Metadata="DataDirectory1 | DataDirectory | DataDirectory2".
+If a physical directory named "DataDirectory" has to be passed as a member of the list of metadata paths, add whitespace should on either side or both sides of the name, for example:

+{% raw %}
+Metadata="DataDirectory1 | DataDirectory | DataDirectory2".
+{% endraw %}

 An ASP.NET application resolves |DataDirectory| to the "<application root="">/app_data" folder.</application>

 # Issue n&deg; 2 : Error handling